 The only way to get around this is to pour all of the coffee from your Press into a thermal flask, thus, separating the coffee grounds and in essence stopping the steeping process.

-With Drip coffee makers, this isn’t an issue, and you can have a full carafe of coffee kept warm on a built-in hot plate for hours (if needed, and in most cases not recommended).
+With drip coffee makers, this isn’t an issue, and you can have a full glass or thermal carafe of coffee kept warm on a built-in hot plate for hours (if needed, and in most cases not recommended).

 Remember, with a Drip coffee machine, you’ll get to spend more time chatting and less time making extra cups of coffee than you would have if you were to babysit the French Press.